-We believe that all children can learn at high levels and can be held to the same high standards regardless of their academic level when they enter elementary school.
-In order to ensure that all students reach these goals, we must be able to accurately measure how well students are mastering core skills, content, and standards.
+We believe that all children can learn at high levels and can be held to the same high standards regardless of their academic level when they enter Coney Island Prep In order to ensure that all students reach these goals, we must be able to accurately measure how well students are mastering core skills, content, and standards.
 To do this, we will establish a baseline measure of student achievement and then continuously monitor and assess progress from that point.
 This will allow teachers to gauge content mastery levels and adjust instruction as needed.

 Assessment Type When it is given?
-Content Areas Rationale

-Interim Assessments Ongoing All These assessments will help us gain a

-(including Mid better understanding of exactly where

-Modules and End of the students are within each subject

-Modules) area.

-Quizzes & Ongoing All These assessments allow teachers,

-Checkpoints administrators, and students to know

-how each child is progressing towards

-the weekly objectives.

-NWEA MAP Fall & Spring Math and ELA The NWEA MAP test is a

-Assessments standardized computer-based

-assessment that students across the

-country take.

-mClass Assessment Quarterly ELA These reading assessments give us a

-deep understanding of each student's

-reading level and allow us to

-differentiate our reading instruction.

-State Assessment 1-2 times per year ELA, Math, Science These assessments are used to get a

-Dress Rehearsals (4th and 8th grades sense of how students are progressing

-only) on grade level standards throughout

-the year.
-These assessments are

-cumulative and will include both old

-and new information.

-State Assessments Once per year in ELA and Math All students in New York State take

-the Spring these assessments.
+Content Areas Rationale Interim Assessments (including Mid Modules and End of Modules) (K-12) Ongoing All These assessments will help us gain a better understanding of exactly where the students are within each subject area.
+Quizzes & Checkpoints (K-12) Ongoing All These assessments allow teachers, administrators, and students to know how each child is progressing towards the weekly objectives.
+NWEA MAP Assessments (K-10) Fall & Spring Math and ELA The NWEA MAP test is a standardized computer-based assessment that students across the country take. mClass Assessment (K-5) Quarterly ELA These reading assessments give us a deep understanding of each student's reading level and allow us to differentiate our reading instruction.
+State Assessment Dress Rehearsals (K-12) 1-2 times per year NYS ELA, Math, Science and Mock Regents Exams These assessments are used to get a sense of how students are progressing on grade level standards throughout the year.
+These assessments are cumulative and will include both old and new information.